hantash07/learning-notes/Kotlin/01-kotlin-basics-types.md

 1. Escape String
 2. Raw String

-##### Escaped String
+##### Escape String
-A string that contain escaped characters.
-Escaped characters are thoes that start with backlash `\`.
+- A string that contain special characters.
+Escaped characters are those that start with backlash `\`.
+- It is used when you need to include special characters in a string.
 ```
 val s = "Hello, world!\n"
 ```

 ##### Raw String
-It contain newlines and arbitrary text.
-It is delimited by a triple quote ("""), contains no escaping and can contain newlines and any other characters:
+- In Kotlin it is created by using triple quote (""").
+- It ignores the escape string (special characters) and print the string as it is.
+- Use this string if you want the string to be printed exactly as written
 ```
-val text = """
+val rawString = """Hello\nWorld!
+"Kotlin" is awesome."""
-    for (c in "foo")
-        print(c)
-"""
+println(rawString)

+Output: Hello\nWorld!
+"Kotlin" is awesome.
 ```

 #### Array